020 88309782

 Removing Glued Hardwood Flooring

-Removing glued hardwood flooringCompared to removing a floating installed hardwood floor, lifting glued floor is a bit more complex and takes more time.
-In the case with the glued floor, the floorboards are glued down to the subfloor or underlayment with a powerful and long-lasting wood floor adhesive.
-In fact, doing this by hand is often impossible or very complex.
+Removing glued hardwood flooringCompared to removing a floating installed hardwood floor, lifting a glued floor is a bit more complex and takes more time.
+In the case of the glued floor, the floorboards are glued down to the subfloor or underlayment with a powerful and long-lasting wood floor adhesive.
+Doing this by hand is often impossible or very complex.
 It is worth trying to do it by hand, however, because if the adhesive is very old it will be weaker and probably you will be able to do it.

 How to Dispose of Parquet?